manickaa/Life-Generator/README.md

 How to run the Software?

-    For use case 1 - $ python3 life_generator.py
+    For use case 1 - $ python3 life_generator.py - When prompted type 'N'
     For use case 2 - $ python3 life_generator.py input.csv
+    For use case 3 - $ python3 life_generator.py - When prompted type 'Y'